 Collating the findings we came up with two core product directions which we wanted to validate:

 Blossom is a modern bank built around couples.
 At its core Blossom is a joint bank account, the value comes from the features we placed around it which focused on the financial problems we knew couples faced.

 Primarily these problems were budgeting/saving, guilt when spending and maintaining financial independence.

 Some of the featured we proposed were:

-These accounts which would be automatically topped up on a monthly basis, the amount which was deposited into each account would be agrees by both people up front leading to guilt free spending down the road.
+These accounts which would be automatically topped up on a monthly basis, the amount which was deposited into each account would be agreed by both people up front, leading to guilt free spending down the road.

-Helping parents teach their children about about money.
+Bloom was designed to help parents teach their children about money.
 Tailored appropriately to children as they age and learn new concepts in life.